ansys/pymapdl/doc/source/getting_started/docker.rst

 connect to it via PyMAPDL.

-There are several situations in which it is advantageous to run MAPDL in a containerized environment (for example, Docker or Singularity):
+There are several situations in which it is advantageous to run MAPDL in a containerized environment such as Docker or Singularity:

 - Run in a consistent environment regardless of the host OS.
 - Portability and ease of install.
 - Large-scale cluster deployment using Kubernetes
-- Genuine application isolation through containerization.
+- Genuine app isolation through containerization.

 Install the MAPDL image